cyberboy666/i_n_c_u_r/README.md

 ### rca video-out

-if you want RCA video out from the pi on this pcb a jumper needs to be run from J6 to the composite video out on the raspberry pi board. on pi0 this is a labelled pin, however on pi3 you will need to solder directly to the board. i used a header-cable, cut one side to be soldered.
+if you want RCA video out from the pi on this pcb a jumper needs to be run from J6 to the composite video out on the raspberry pi board. on pi0 this is a labeled pin, however on pi3 you will need to solder directly to the board. i used a header-cable, cut one side to be soldered.
 The pin on pi3 is marked as PP24.

 [picture coming soon]